Board & Committees

 Dionne has appeared before all levels of court in Alberta including Provincial Court, the Court of Queen’s Bend and the Court of Appeal.

 Lauren was born and raised in Saskatchewan.
-In 2016 she moved to Calgary to explore and further her career opportunities in the Property Management sector.
-As Regional Director over the past 5+ years with FirstService Residential Alberta, Lauren oversees the management of 130 condominium corporations.
-She leads and empowers a team of dynamic professionals, and proud of the dedication her team of Community Managers bring to their client boards.
+In 2016 she moved to Calgary to join FirstService Residential as a Regional Director for the Condominium Management sector.
+In 2022, Lauren completed her condominium management licensing and is currently licensed as an Associate Broker.
+Lauren oversees a team of Community Managers and the management of 130 condominium corporations.
+She leads and empowers a team of dynamic professionals, and proud of the dedication her team brings to the condominium corporations under their management.

 My areas of expertise include: